How do I know when it is time to come in for a checkup?

 Who makes a good candidate for dental implants?

-Most patients are implant candidates; however, an ideal implant patient has good oral health, adequate bone structure, and doesn’t smoke or drink.
+Most patients are implant candidates; however, a good candidate for dental implant has good oral health, adequate bone structure, and doesn’t smoke.
 The dentist will evaluate your unique case to determine if implants are right for you.

 Does your office use lasers?